mdrazak2001/Timathon/README.md

 ```

 ## Frameworks Used
-The Project was made using a Django Backed and Tailwind CSS as the UI.
+The Project was made using a Django Backend and Tailwind CSS as the UI.

 To start the project locally :
 ```